grimmer0125/typescript-full-stack-example/README.md

 1. Before doing this, your target user must signup first.
 2. In `/collection`, click `+` to input the email of the target user.
-3. The target user will be shared !!
+3. The target user will be authorized to see this shared collection and able to add a restaurant into it !!

-### Real-time Auto Synchronization Data is via GraphQL Subscription
+### Real-time Auto Synchronization Data

 Current done:
 1. User A chooses a shared collection to see its detailed restaurant list.